Browse Items (7 total)

 Letter from James Anderson Pearce to Jonathan Clark, 30 March 1811

-Letter from James Anderson Pearce to his father-in-law, General Jonathan Clark, mentions that his enslaved people are laboring more efficiently than he could have hoped and he thinks he will produce much more corn because of it.
-Also catches him up…
+Letter from James Anderson Pearce to his father-in-law, General Jonathan Clark, mentions that the people he enslaved are laboring more efficiently than he could have hoped and he thinks he will produce much more corn because of it.
+Also catches him up on family issues. -

 "A Word to Farmers on the Weevils," broadside, ca. 1800